51Degrees/documentation/src/concepts/metadata/aspectproperties.md

 As @aspectengines consume external data from either a @datafile or [cloud service](@term{CloudService}), extra metadata is included to indicate where the **property** is available.

-# Date Tier
+# Data Tier

 The data tier of a **property** describes which product tiers the **property** is available in.
-For example, an @aspectengine could consume both a free, and premium @datafile, a certain **property** may not be available in both.
+For example, an @aspectengine could consume both a free and premium @datafile, and certain **properties** may not be available in both.